infinitr0us/HRVS/README.md

 ## USAGE
 1. client.py and server.py are the two main files for sender and receiver (py3 compatible).
 2. Check the address and port configuraion in config.conf before running.
-3. Run it as follows
+3. Run it as follows:
 ```
 python server.py
 python client.py